 - 2.1 Many of the responsibilities for financial matters are defined within the constitution of which these regulations form part, and the Scheme of Delegation.
-Responsibilities are either reserved for the Authority's Cabinet to exercise or delegate to specific officers such as the Chief Executive and Director of Finance and Resources. - 2.2 In line with its Strategic Economic Plan the Authority has the overall responsibility for approving investment decisions which will form the basis of the medium term financial plan. - 2.3 The Authority has overall responsibility for ensuring that the Authority's expenditure remains within the resources available to it. - 2.4 The Authority is responsible for approving the Treasury Management Strategy, Investment Plan and borrowing limits of the Authority.
+Responsibilities are either reserved for the Authority's Cabinet to exercise or delegate to specific officers such as the Group Chief Executive and Group Director of Finance and Resources. - 2.2 In line with its Strategic Economic Plan the Authority has the overall responsibility for approving investment decisions which will form the basis of the medium term financial plan. - 2.3 The Authority has overall responsibility for ensuring that the Authority's expenditure remains within the resources available to it. - 2.4 The Authority is responsible for approving the Treasury Management Strategy, Investment Plan and borrowing limits of the Authority. - 3.
+Role of the Group Director of Finance and Resources (S73 Officer) - 3.1 Tees Valley Combined Authority shall appoint an officer, the Group

-3. Role of the Director of Finance and Resources (\$73 Officer)
+Director of Finance and Resources, who shall for the purpose of Section 73 of the Local Government Act 1985, be responsible for ensuring the proper administration of the Combined Authority's financial affairs.

-- 3.1 Tees Valley Combined Authority shall appoint an officer, the Director of Finance and Resources, who shall for the purpose of Section 73 of the Local Government Act 1985, be responsible for ensuring the proper administration of the Combined Authority's financial affairs. - 3.2 The Director of Finance and Resources will also fulfil all relevant statutory responsibilities including those set out in Part V111 of the Local Government Finance Act 1988. - 3.3 The Director of Finance and Resources shall issue and keep under continuous review, such instructions, advice or procedures relating to financial matters as he or she considers necessary to secure the proper administration of the Combined Authority's financial affairs. - 3.4 The Director of Finance and Resources is responsible for reporting, where appropriate, breaches of Financial Regulations. - 3.5 The Director of Finance and Resources has responsibility for ensuring compliance with the requirements of the Accounts and Audit Regulations relating to accounting records, control systems and audit. - 3.6 If any financial issues arise which result in any uncertainty or ambiguity as to the correct procedure to follow under these regulations, then the Director of Finance and Resources shall have delegated powers to give a valid direction as to the appropriate procedure to follow. - 3.7 The Director of Finance and Resources may also fulfil senior finance responsibilities for one of the constituent authorities.
-If significant conflicts of interest arise between these two roles, these will be identified, and discussed with the Chief Executive, who may direct another person to temporarily fulfil the role of Director of Finance and Resources for the purpose of resolving the significant conflict of interest. - 3.8 The Director of Finance and Resources shall also be responsible for overseeing and identifying any risks to the Combined Authorities finances which may arise from the creation or operation of Mayoral Development Corporations.
+- 3.2 The Group Director of Finance and Resources will also fulfil all relevant statutory responsibilities including those set out in Part V111 of the Local Government Finance Act 1988. - 3.3 The Group Director of Finance and Resources shall issue and keep under continuous review, such instructions, advice or procedures relating to financial matters as he or she considers necessary to secure the proper administration of the Combined Authority's financial affairs. - 3.4 The Group Director of Finance and Resources is responsible for reporting, where appropriate, breaches of Financial Regulations. - 3.5 The Group Director of Finance and Resources has responsibility for ensuring compliance with the requirements of the Accounts and Audit Regulations relating to accounting records, control systems and audit. - 3.6 If any financial issues arise which result in any uncertainty or ambiguity as to the correct procedure to follow under these regulations, then the Group Director of Finance and Resources shall have delegated powers to give a valid direction as to the appropriate procedure to follow. - 3.7 The Group Director of Finance and Resources may also fulfil senior finance responsibilities for one of the constituent authorities.
+If significant conflicts of interest arise between these two roles, these will be identified, and discussed with the Group Chief Executive, who may direct another person to temporarily fulfil the role of Group Director of Finance and Resources for the purpose of resolving the significant conflict of interest. - 3.8 The Group Director of Finance and Resources shall also be responsible for overseeing and identifying any risks to the Combined Authority's finances (and risks to the finances of STDC and other organisations in TVCA's and STDC's groups) which may arise from the creation or operation of Mayoral Development Corporations.
 This responsibility shall be reflected in the constitution and financial arrangements of any Mayoral Development Corporation.